 Now let’s see not just how, but first, WHY you should allow your kids to play with flour.

 See what are the main benefits of sensory activities – or simply put, why it’s well worth to allow messy play with flour in your kitchen – and why to do messy play in general:

 - children learn through their senses: they understand the world best when they can touch/see/smell/feel/hear their environment.

-- sensory play helps building neural connections in the brain – basically, this means it supports child’s brain development
+- sensory play helps to build neural connections in the brain – basically, this means it supports a child’s brain development

 - sensory play fosters creativity

 - it’s great for fine motor skills development